Stoobs/audiblez-chatterbox/README.md

 ![Audiblez GUI on MacOSX](./imgs/mac.png)

-Audiblez generates `.m4b` audiobooks from regular `.epub` e-books, using Kokoro's high-quality speech synthesis.
+Audiblez generates `.m4b` audiobooks from regular `.epub` e-books, using Chatterbox-TTS for high-quality speech synthesis.

-[Kokoro-82M](https://huggingface.co/hexgrad/Kokoro-82M) is a recently published text-to-speech model with just 82M params and very natural sounding output.
+Chatterbox-TTS is a modern text-to-speech system supporting voice cloning and advanced model parameters for natural, expressive output.
-It's released under Apache licence and it was trained on < 100 hours of audio.
-It currently supports these languages: 🇺🇸 🇬🇧 🇪🇸 🇫🇷 🇮🇳 🇮🇹 🇯🇵 🇧🇷 🇨🇳
+It currently supports a wide range of languages and voices.

 On a Google Colab's T4 GPU via Cuda, **it takes about 5 minutes to convert "Animal's Farm" by Orwell** (which is about 160,000 characters) to audiobook, at a rate of about 600 characters per second.